rbdannenberg/arco/doc/design.md

 Note that Serpent can have any number of references to a Ugen_id and it can be freely copied (because assignment of an object assigns the object address).
-When a Ugen_id is freed by GC, we will send an `/arco/free` message, but locally, the ID is not put back on the free list for reuse because `/arco/free` merely decrements the reference count, and the object may persist due to other references, which means it keeps the ID and the ID cannot be reused yet.
+When a Ugen_id is freed by GC, we will send an `/arco/free` message, and locally, the ID is put back on the free list for reuse because `/arco/free` will at least release the ID if not the Ugen as well.

 If we construct messages in the normal way, the message construction primitives beginning with `o2_msg_start` and ending with